Expand search form

 Identification

 Black ash are deciduous trees that grow 15 – 25 m tall.
 Two other trees in Manitoba may get misidentified as black ash: the native green ash and non-native Manchurian ash.
-The bark of a black ash has a corky texture and has 7-11 serrated, dark green, oval shaped leaflets per leaf compared to green ash which has 5 – 7 leaflets per leaf.
+The bark of a black ash has a corky texture and has seven to eleven serrated, dark green, oval shaped leaflets per leaf compared to green ash which has five to seven leaflets per leaf.
 Black ash are greyer whereas Manchurian ash are tan.

 Habitat